-The plan pays a lump-sum benefit upon diagnosis of a critical illness or condition.
-It provides a payment to you if you are diagnosed with a specified critical illness, such as heart attack, stroke, renal failure, permanent paralysis due to a covered accident, major organ transplant surgery, or coronary artery bypass surgery.
+The plan pays a lump-sum benefit upon diagnosis or occurrence of a critical illness or condition.
+It provides a payment to you if you are diagnosed with a specified critical illness, such as heart attack, stroke, renal failure, permanent paralysis due to a covered accident, major organ transplant surgery, coronary artery bypass surgery, or other critical illness.
 The amounts of your benefit and premium depend on the level you select.
 For more details on benefit and premium levels under the plan, please contact your critical illness Claims Administrator.